unikent/blog-theme-kent/README.md

 # Kent Blog Theme

-A new responsive, on-brand theme for blogs at blog.kent.ac.uk
+A new responsive, on-brand theme for WordPress blogs at blogs.kent.ac.uk

+## Usage
+The Kent Blog Theme is free and distributed under the GNU GPL version 2 or later.
+This repository contains the license, which is also available from the [GNU website](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 ## Installing
 Download and install to the your themes folder within wp-content.

 To install via composer see [composer installers](https://github.com/composer/installers) and add the following lines to your composer.json